 In order to achieve a minimum baseline all CCSDS missions shall use the Advanced Encryption Standard algorithm (reference [1]) for encryption.

-NOTE – The AES algorithm is specified in the National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) 197 (reference [1]) and the ISO/IEC 19772 (reference [11]).
+NOTE – The AES algorithm is specified in the National Institute of Standards and Technology (NIST) Federal Information Processing Standard (FIPS) 197 (reference [1]) and ISO/IEC 18033-3 (reference [12]).

 cryptographic key size

-CCSDS implementations shall normally use a 128-bit key, but larger key sizes may be chosen for stronger security.
+CCSDS implementations shall use a 128-bit key.
+A larger key size may be chosen for stronger security.

 NOTE – AES is key agile and supports key sizes of 128-bits, 192-bits, or 256-bits.